UNICORNE Documentation

 - Avg Seq Similarity — Average pairwise sequence identity

-Domain Statistics (hierarchy view)
+Domain Statistics (Fold/Domain view)

 - Total Average — Average principal angle within the domain group